push-based/cpu-prof/packages/cpu-prof/docs/cpu-profiling.md

 > ❌ Bad:
 >
 > ```shell
-> # This will not create a CPU profile file.
+> # This will NOT create a CPU profile file.
 > node script.js --cpu-prof`
 > ```
 >